Venture capital in Poland

 Venture capital is a segment of the economy of Poland where private equity finances early-stage high-risk companies, with the potential for fast growth.
 As of March 2019, there is a total of 130 active VC firms in Poland, including local offices of international VC firms, and VC firms with mainly Polish management teams.
-Between 2009–2019, these entities have invested locally in over 750 companies, which gives an average of around 9 companies per portfolio.
+Between 2009 and 2019, these entities have invested locally in over 750 companies, which gives an average of around 9 companies per portfolio.
 The Polish venture market accounts for 3% of the entire European ecosystem of VC investments, mainly in the digital space.